Route 6A Village Center Improvements

-To facilitate the Selectmen’s review, Town Staff carefully reviewed the comments received at the Public Meetings and prepared an outline of potential action items (see Discussion Topics link below).
+Comments from the 2019 Public Input Meetings were diverse and there was limited consensus regarding any one concept design that was presented, and no clear direction for the project.
+Input was sought from the Board of Selectmen (BOS) in December 2019 on how best to proceed.
+To facilitate the Selectmen’s review, Town Staff carefully reviewed the comments received at the Public Meetings and prepared an outline of potential Discussion Topics.
 Where appropriate, specific functional/safety issues along the corridor have been identified along with potential solutions that range from simple to more complex to implement.
 All suggestions require funding to implement and allocation of Staff time.

 - Route 6A Corridor Discussion Topics – October 25, 2019

 - Summary of Comments from May 2019 Public Input Meetings

 - Video of the May 15, 2019 Route 6A Corridor Improvements Presentation

 - Conceptual Designs - PowerPoint Presentation - May 2019 Public Input Meetings

 - CCC Route 6A Corridor Streetscape Study - March 2017